 Baseline model.
-A baseline model is used as the benchmark to compare with our RF model.
-The baseline method is to simply use the last observed value as the forecast (prediction).
-This method, also known as naïve forecasting, is commonly used in forecast modeling [11].
-In particular for this experiment, the baseline average monthly prediction of CPUE for a given cell in 2016 is the respective average monthly CPUE for that cell from 2015.
+The baseline, which is used as the benchmark to compare with our RF model, is to simply use the last observed value as the forecast (prediction) - known as naïve forecasting.
+This baseline is chosen rather than results from other regression models, because it is a standard practice in forecast modeling [11], and it provides a consistent baseline that is independent of the choice of the regression model.
+In particular, for this experiment, the baseline average monthly prediction of CPUE for a given cell in 2016 is the respective average monthly CPUE for that cell from 2015.
 Equation (5) illustrates the baseline prediction where $y{c,p\downarrow 1}$ is the actual value for cell c at the same period moved one year backward.
-For instance, if p = June2016 then $p \downarrow 1 = June2015$.
+For instance, if p = June2016 then $p \downarrow 1 = June2015$ .